FrankSalmick/subreddit-monitor/README.md

 Monitors any subreddit for new posts, checking whether their titles match a stored regex.
-If the regex is matched, an email is sent to subscribers.
+If the regex is matched, a message is printed to the screen

-Using this to monitor /r/churning for the lucrative AMEX Platinum Card deal.
+Someone else used this to monitor /r/churning for the lucrative AMEX Platinum Card deal.
+I used this to monitor /r/mechmarket

-Note: If you want to use this code, you'll need to write your own email.js module to handle authenticating and sending an email.
+The only difference between this and the version I forked is that this one will print data to the screen.

+Press h at any time the program is focused to see a list of commands

+Launch with node index.js (You will need to install node.js)

+npm packages requried: `npm i lodash util request open`